Aidenzxk/UglyData/Final.md

 ![](belll.jpeg)

 This plot shows the population densities according to the size and color of the dots.
-I was not able to get the blue outlline for each area working, however it is still easy to see how the dots show the densities at major locations.
+The urban areas can be slightly seen behind the dots, but because the area is so small compared to the dots it can be hard to see; it can be seen somewhat in the middle yellow points.
 # Accessibility 2
 ![](luxhealth.jpeg)